Debt & Credit Help Paying Off Debt

 What Consolidated Credit customers are saying

 Consolidated Credit has an A+ rating with the Better Business Bureau.
-It has also received 162 five-star reviews on ConsumerAffairs and thousands of glowing reviews on Trustpilot.
+It has also received 4.9 stars out of 5 on ConsumerAffairs and thousands of glowing reviews on Trustpilot.
 In fact, 1% of reviewers rated the company as poor or bad, and only 3% rated the company as average.
-It’s rare for a financial company to have such an absence of negative feedback from customers.
+I don’t know about you, but when I check customer ratings for a product or service, those are numbers I love to see.

 Customers have said that Consolidated Credit provides excellent service and is a company that really cares.
 Many reviewers mention that Consolidated Credit saved them money on their monthly payments.
 One customer even mentioned that the service was a great alternative to bankruptcy.
 The overall rating for Consolidated Credit on Trustpilot is currently 4.7/5 stars.